Publishing to npm

 Configure npm publication

-Choose how you want to authenticate and publish your SDK to npm.
+Decide how you want to publish your SDK to npm.
 You can use GitHub workflows for automated releases or publish directly via the CLI.

 Set up a release workflow via GitHub Actions so you can trigger new SDK releases directly from your source repository.